ted-ncg/labs/13-web-mvc-create-account-form.md

 1. Create a new `Account` instance based on the information from the `createForm` JavaBean and save it in the repository

-1. Make sure to **redirect** the user to the account view page for the newly created account.
+1. Make sure to continue to **redirect** the user to the account details view page for the newly created account.

 ## Try it out...

-Go to the home page or `localhost:8080/create-account` and see if the form works properly.
+Go to the home page or directly to `localhost:8080/create-account` and see if the form works properly.

 ----